vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Kalidos, Raju

-1991 Buddhist parallels in Hindu iconography: a case study of Daksinam¯urti. in: R. Parimoo et.al. (eds.), The Art of Ajanta.
+1991 Buddhist parallels in Hindu iconography: a case study of Daksinamūrti. in: R. Parimoo et.al. (eds.), The Art of Ajanta.
 New Perspectives.
 New Delhi.
 2 vols.

 Kane, P.V.